 Our placement area is continuously expanding.
 At the moment, our primary placement area includes DC, MD, and NoVA.
 Our ability to serve an area depends on the availability of a volunteer to do a home visit.
 If you are curious about our ability to work with you, please email firstname.lastname@example.org to ask.
 Please be assured that we make every effort to try and work with qualified applicants!

 To start, please fill out our online adoption application.
 Please complete all fields in the application as an empty field will reject the application.
 Once you submit your application, you will receive an email within 48 hours from one of our volunteers.
 The form should take 10-15 minutes to fill out and gives us the information needed to have a productive conversation with you.
 Click here to view our adoptable greyhounds!

-All applicants must read the following books: Retired Racing Greyhounds for Dummies by Lee Livingood, and Love Has No Age Limit by Patricia B. McConnell and Karen London.
+All applicants must read the following book: Retired Racing Greyhounds for Dummies by Lee Livingood.
 In addition to the above book, if there are children 16 years of age or younger in the home, or children frequently visiting the home, the following book is also required reading in order to adopt: Living with Children and Dogs without losing your mind by Colleen Pelar.
 Greyhound Welfare does not adopt to households with children under 12 years old.

 Our adoption process is simple – our goal is to learn as much as possible from an applicant so we can make good placement recommendations for our foster greyhounds.
 The process starts with an applicant filling out our on-line adoption application.
 An initial email response acknowledging receipt of the application generally goes out within 48 hours.
 Over the course of the next 4 weeks, we check your references, do a phone screen with you and a virtual home visit with you, and then make a decision about approving your application to adopt from us.
 Our primary means of communication is by email, so once you fill out an application, please check your email regularly.